hdl-modules/hdl-modules/modules/reg_file/doc/reg_file.rst

   If this is not the case, AXI slave error (``SLVERR``) will be sent on the response channel (``R``/``B``).

-* :ref:`axi_lite.axi_lite_mux` is a 1-to-N AXI-Lite multiplexer that operates based on base addresses and address masks specified via a generic.
+* :ref:`axi_lite.axi_lite_mux` is a 1-to-N AXI-Lite multiplexer that operates based on base addresses specified via a generic.
   If the address requested by the master does not match any slave, AXI decode error (``DECERR``) will be sent on the response channel (``R``/``B``).
   There will still be proper AXI handshaking done, so the master will not be stalled.